vis-kid/octopress_drafts_previewer/source/_posts/2015-07-10-bourbon-mixins-02.md

 + **retina-image mixin**
 + **HIDPI-media-query mixin**

-Let's take a look at these mixins in more detail.
+Let’s take a look at these mixins in more detail.

 <!-- more -->